poanetwork/token-wizard/README.md

 4. Copy crowdsale contract address.

-5. Paste it to the parity-bridge db config file `oracles-parity-bridge\examples\db.toml` for the property `mainnet_contract_address`.
+5. Paste it to the parity-bridge db config file `oracles-parity-bridge\examples\db.toml` for the property `home_contract_address`.

+6. **Important!:** Fill `home_deploy` property with the block number, where crowdsale contract was mined.

-6. Start the bridge again: `cd oracles-parity-bridge` `./target/release/bridge --config ./examples/config_bridge.toml --database ./examples/db.toml`.
+7. Start the bridge again: `cd oracles-parity-bridge` `./target/release/bridge --config ./examples/config_bridge.toml --database ./examples/db.toml`.

-7. Invest in the crowdsale page.
+8. Invest in the crowdsale page.

-8. After ~10 - 20 seconds (for Oracles network) check at Kovan: https://kovan.etherscan.io/address/[verified_right-side_bridge_contract_address]#readContract `balances` for the same address that invest at ICO Wizard.
+9. After ~10 - 20 seconds (for Oracles network) check at Kovan: https://kovan.etherscan.io/address/[verified_right-side_bridge_contract_address]#readContract `balances` for the same address that invest at ICO Wizard.